SalesforceSFDC/Advanced-Apex-Programming/README.md

  * Event handler is a callback routine that operates asynchronously and handles inputs received into a program (events).
 In this context, an event is some meaningful element of application information from an underlying development framework, usually from a GUI toolkit or some kind of input routine.
  * On the GUI side, events include key strokes, mouse activity, action selections, or timer expirations.
- * On the input side, events include opening or closing
+ * On the input side, events include opening or closing files and data streams, reading data, etc.